Katolus/functions/docs_mk/index.md

 ## Features

-The project is still under deep development, and there is still a lot of work to be done even to reach the base quality.
+The project is still under deep development, and there is still much work to be done even to reach the base quality.
 Nonetheless, we believe there is value in using it as it is if it fits your needs and requirements (Python + Linux).

 Feedback, issues and request are more than welcome.

-See the road map [document](roadmap.md) to see how our vision might need your future interest.
+See the [road map](roadmap.md) to see how our vision might need your future interest.

-Here is a list of functionalities that the package is capable of.
+In the following sections, we list a summary of the functionalities that the tool can perform.

 ### Locally

-* Generate a new template function directories for starting new functions.
+* Generate new template function directories for starting new functions.
 Two types GCP `http`/`pubsub`.
-* Add an existing function to the function registry to be run and deployed as functions native to the package.
+* Add an existing **function** to the function registry to be run and deployed as functions native to the package.
 * Build pre-generated, validated and **locally** existing functions using Docker.
 * Operate (`deploy`/`remove`) Google Cloud Platform functions from a local machine.
 * Store information about the built, run and deployed functions locally for reference and configuration.